kanboard/kanboard/docs/ldap-authentication.markdown

 // By default, require certificate to be verified for ldaps:// style URL.
 Set to false to skip the verification. define('LDAP_SSL_VERIFY', true);

+// LDAP bind type: "anonymous", "user" (use the given user/password from the form) and "proxy" (a specific user to browse the LDAP directory) define('LDAP_BIND_TYPE', 'anonymous');

-// LDAP username to connect with.
-NULL for anonymous bind (by default). define('LDAP_USERNAME', null);
+// LDAP username to connect with. null for anonymous bind (by default).
+// Or for user bind type, you can use a pattern like that %s@kanboard.local define('LDAP_USERNAME', null);

-// LDAP password to connect with.
-NULL for anonymous bind (by default). define('LDAP_PASSWORD', null);
+// LDAP password to connect with. null for anonymous bind (by default). define('LDAP_PASSWORD', null);

 // LDAP account base, i.e. root of all user account